Version 2025-07-08

 java -jar bridge.jar

-You can make life easier by creating a batch file and starting a reference to this batch file.
+You can make the start easier by creating a batch file and starting a reference to this batch file.
 I describe this process for Windows only.
 Start a text editor like Notepad and enter the text

 start javaw -jar %USERPROFILE%\bridge.jar